opentensor/developer-docs/docs/dynamic-tao/dtao-guide.md

 This means:

 - The total voting power in a subnet is fixed by its TAO reserve (τ_in).
 - For a given τ_in, if a validator's hotkey in a subnet increases their local weight, it must come at the expense of others.
-That is, you cannot create "extra" voting power, it's a zero-sum game within each subnet.

 ---